 - A Bad Expansion Valve

-You may fall in a problem ac compressor shuts off few seconds fix that.
+You may fall into a problem ac compressor shuts off few seconds to fix that.

 How To Troubleshoot The Subaru Outback AC Compressor Not Turning On

-The Air conditioning issues of a Subaru Outback is very correctable if you know the process.
+The Air conditioning issues of a Subaru Outback are very correctable if you know the process.
 However, this is such an expensive task if you go for professionals.

 First of all, make an inspection of the controls.
 Be careful of choosing the air-recirculation button rather than the air conditioning button.

 Turn on your car engine as well as turn the air conditioning on.
 Set the range from bottom to up.
 Try to hear the concurrent sound to rise while it’s turned on high.
 In fact, the sound comes from a blower fan.

 When there is not a typical sound, then you may need to replace the blower motor.